 Overview of the Program

 The Counseling Masters of Arts program is a 5 semester program that emphasizes a solid foundation in clinical theory and research, along with extensive training in clinical skills.
-Supervised fieldwork/practica are a required part of the program, including experience working directly with clients in the HSU Community Counseling Clinic, administered and supervised by the Psychology Department faculty.
+Supervised fieldwork/practica are a required part of the program, including experience working directly with clients in Counseling & Psychological Services (CAPS).

 The program is accredited by the California Board of Behavioral Sciences.
 Academic requirements for the Marriage & Family Therapist (MFT) license and a minimum of 285 hours of supervision by a licensed professional are provided.